Monumentale - Monte: Art and Functionality

 Inspired by Bologna’s Asinelli Tower, the Great Tower stands 135 cubits tall.
 For years it was the tallest structure in Cismarina and the Republic.
 More recently, a flight platform was added at the top, and a remarkable bubble elevator was installed inside—a project that took many days to complete.

-The Monument ("Il Monumento")
+The Monument (Il Monumento)

 The defining symbol of the neighborhood, the Monument is tall and imposing, inspired by the Rationalist architecture of the 1920s and 1930s.
 Originally intended as a civic altar for city ceremonies—a tradition never carried on by later governors—it remains one of the city’s proudest landmarks and still attracts visitors from beyond the Republic’s borders.

-Showroom Square ("Piazza dello Showroom")
+Showroom Square (Piazza dello Showroom)

 Located behind the Monument, this was the site of the Showroom, a striking, ship-hull-shaped building on the neighborhood’s dock.
 Intended as a bright, three-story convention center with an eastern watchtower, it was only partially used and fell into disrepair.
 Today, only the watchtower remains standing.

-The Market ("Il Mercato della Darsena")
+The Market (Mercato della Darsena)

 Built on the dock, the Market was originally intended as the hub for goods arriving from outside the city.
 It is a magnificent square structure, porticoed on the outside and open within, designed for the display of merchandise.
 However, it never came into full use, as it predated the Villagers’ trade mechanics in Minecraft.
 Today, it houses the Cismarina Museum of Natural History.

-Geographic Institute ("Istituto Geografico")
+Geographic Institute (Istituto Geografico)

 Standing just south of the Market, the Geographic Institute has been here since the Kingdom era.
 Its location was chosen to be close to the city’s great map, displayed on the eastern side of the Monument.

-The Five Tombs
+The Five Tombs (Le Cinque Tombe)

 Located north of the Market, these are the original burial sites of five key governors and kings of Cismarina and Grontolom.
 Built years before the Crypt of Cismarina Cathedral, where the remains now rest, the tombstones have been preserved for their historic and cultural value.